Victorian Pathways Certificate

 - empower students to make informed decisions about the next stages of their lives through authentic workplace experiences

-- provide them with the best opportunity to achieve their personal goals and aspirations in a rapidly changing world.
+- provide students with the best opportunity to achieve their personal goals and aspirations in a rapidly changing world.

 Pathways

 The VPC is designed to develop and extend pathways for young people while providing flexibility for different cohorts.
-After completing the VPC, students will be able to make informed choices about future employment or education pathways.
+Post-school, students will be able to make informed choices about future employment or education pathways.
 Meaningful pathways are created by linking student aspirations and future employment goals to the choice of accredited curriculum.
-VPC learning programs also link to work and industry experiences and active participation in the community.
-Including VET in VPC learning programs helps connect students with broader options for work, further education and active community participation.
+VPC learning programs should link to work and industry experiences and active participation in the community.
+The inclusion of VET in VPC learning programs helps connect students with broader options for work, further education and active community participation.

 Possible future pathways for VPC students include: